mapeditor/tiled/docs/manual/introduction.rst

    New Map

-Here, we choose the initial map size, tile size, orientation, tile layer format and tile render order (only supported for *Orthogonal* maps).
+Here, we choose the initial map size, tile size, orientation, tile layer format, tile render order (only supported for *Orthogonal* maps) and whether the map is infinite or not.
 All of these things can be changed later as needed, so it’s not important to get it all right the first time.